tendermint/basecoin-examples/trader/README.md

 }
 ```

-There are two basic operations one can perform on an escrow -
-creating it, and resolving it.
+There are two basic operations one can perform on an escrow - creating it, and
-Resolving it can be done either by a clear decision of the arbiter, or by a simple expiration.
+resolving it.
+Resolving it can be done either by a clear decision of the
-Thus, there are three transaction types for these two concepts.
+arbiter, or by a simple expiration.
+Thus, there are three transaction types
+for these two concepts.

 ### Testing with a CLI

-By this point, you have probably played with the basecoin-based cli a few times and are feeling real comfortable-like.
-So, let's just jump right in with a few commands:
+By this point, you have probably played with the basecoin-based cli a few times
+and are feeling real comfortable-like.
+So, let's just jump right in with a few
+commands:

 Setup basecoin server with default genesis:

 ```
 cd $GOPATH/src/github.com/tendermint/basecoin-examples/trader
 make all
+trader init
-tendermint unsafe_reset_all
+trader unsafe_reset_all
-cd data
-trader start --in-proc
+trader start
 ```

 Run basecoin client in another window.
-In this example, key.json will be the sender, key2.json the arbiter.
+In this example, key.json will be the
+sender, key2.json the arbiter.
 And some empty account the receiver.

 ```
-cd $GOPATH/src/github.com/tendermint/basecoin-examples/trader/data

 # check the three accounts
-trader account D397BC62B435F3CF50570FBAB4340FE52C60858F  # sender
+trader account 1B1BE55F969F54064628A63B9559E7C21C925165  # sender
-trader account 4793A333846E5104C46DD9AB9A00E31821B2F301  # arbiter
+trader account 1DA7C74F9C219229FD54CC9F7386D5A3839F0090  # arbiter
 trader account 2ABAA2CCFA1F618CF9C97F1FD59FC3EE4968FE8A   # receiver

 # let's make an escrow
-trader tx escrow create --chain_id trader_chain_id --from key.json --amount 400 --recv 2ABAA2CCFA1F618CF9C97F1FD59FC3EE4968FE8A --arbiter 4793A333846E5104C46DD9AB9A00E31821B2F301
+trader tx escrow create --chain_id trader_chain_id --from key.json --amount 400mycoin --recv 2ABAA2CCFA1F618CF9C97F1FD59FC3EE4968FE8A --arbiter 1DA7C74F9C219229FD54CC9F7386D5A3839F0090

 #-> TODO: need to get ESCROW_ID locally, broadcastTx response....
 ESCROW_ID=9D2C197899F922359D7AB13D18123B2749077FB8

 # fails cuz the sender cannot release funds
-trader tx escrow pay --chain_id trader_chain_id --from key.json --amount 1 --escrow $ESCROW_ID
+trader tx escrow pay --chain_id trader_chain_id --from key.json --amount 1mycoin --escrow $ESCROW_ID

 # note, that it didn't cost anything to fail :)
-trader account D397BC62B435F3CF50570FBAB4340FE52C60858F  # sender
+trader account 1B1BE55F969F54064628A63B9559E7C21C925165  # sender

 # succeeds as the arbiter can
-trader tx escrow pay --chain_id trader_chain_id --from key2.json --amount 1 --escrow $ESCROW_ID
+trader tx escrow pay --chain_id trader_chain_id --from key2.json --amount 1mycoin --escrow $ESCROW_ID

-# but you pay the fees when the call works (1 blank here)
+# but you pay the fees when the call works (1 mycoin here)
-trader account 4793A333846E5104C46DD9AB9A00E31821B2F301  # arbiter
+trader account 1DA7C74F9C219229FD54CC9F7386D5A3839F0090  # arbiter

 # and the money was sent
-trader account D397BC62B435F3CF50570FBAB4340FE52C60858F  # sender
+trader account 1B1BE55F969F54064628A63B9559E7C21C925165  # sender
 trader account 2ABAA2CCFA1F618CF9C97F1FD59FC3EE4968FE8A   # receiver

 # but an error the second time the arbiter tries to send the same money (no re-entrant contracts)
-trader tx escrow pay --chain_id trader_chain_id --from key2.json --amount 1 --escrow $ESCROW_ID
+trader tx escrow pay --chain_id trader_chain_id --from key2.json --amount 1mycoin --escrow $ESCROW_ID

 # TODO: let's demo expiry and more

 # ASIDE: digging in with a debugger....
-dlv debug ../cmd/trader/main.go -- tx escrow create --chain_id trader_chain_id --from key.json --amount 400 --recv 2ABAA2CCFA1F618CF9C97F1FD59FC3EE4968FE8A --arbiter 4793A333846E5104C46DD9AB9A00E31821B2F301
+dlv debug ../cmd/trader/main.go -- tx escrow create --chain_id trader_chain_id --from key.json --amount 400mycoin --recv 2ABAA2CCFA1F618CF9C97F1FD59FC3EE4968FE8A --arbiter 1DA7C74F9C219229FD54CC9F7386D5A3839F0090
 ```

 ## Currency Options